 Hemp is a variety of cannabis plants with a long history of culinary use in many parts of the world.
-Now that I am in Romania, when I write this (my home country), I discovered Romanians were even making hemp milk and using it to make traditional desserts.
+Now that I am in Romania, when I write this (my home country), I discovered Romanians were making hemp seed milk and using it to make traditional desserts for centuries.

 If you are wondering, cannabinoids are not present in hemp seeds, and they can only be found in the leaves and flowers of the plant.
-Hulled hemp seeds, also called hemp hearts, are technically nuts and a superfood with an excellent omega-3 to omega-6 ratio.
+Hulled hemp seeds, also called hemp hearts or shelled hemp seeds, are technically nuts and a superfood with the ideal omega-3 to omega-6 ratio (1:3).

 Hemp milk health benefits